PlanTL-GOB-ES/SPACCC_Tokenizer/README.md

 The executable file already includes the Apache OpenNLP dependencies inside, so the download of this toolkit is not necessary.
 However, you may download the latest version from this website: https://opennlp.apache.org/download.html

 The library file we have used to compile is "opennlp-tools-1.8.4.jar".
-The source code should be able to compile with the latest version of OpenNLP, "opennlp-tools-RELEASE_NUMBER.jar".
+The source code should be able to compile with the latest version of OpenNLP, "opennlp-tools-*RELEASE_NUMBER*.jar".
 In case there are compilation or execution errors, please let us know and we will make all the necessary updates.

 ## Directory structure
 <pre>